 A supportive environment

 Our knowledgeable staff is here to support you and your family every step of the way, from answering questions to addressing insurance issues.
 We care about your comfort and want you to have the best possible experience.

-The ENT program at Rush is ranked among the best in the nation by U.S. News & World Report and is the highest ranked ENT program in Illinois.
 The Section of Communication Disorders/Audiology receives consistently high patient satisfaction scores, according to Press Ganey data.